tryton/tryton/trytond/doc/ref/tools/misc.rst

    This is the case when the value starts and ends with a ``%`` or does not contain any wild cards.

+.. function:: likify(string[, escape])

+   Convert the string for full text if it does not contain any wild cards.

 .. function:: sql_pairing(x, y)

    Return an SQL expression that pairs SQL integers x and y.